Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Ultimate P o lya- G amma samplers for binary data

-While MCMC estimation based on (\ref{eq:binlat}) is straightforward for the probit model using one level of data augmentation involving the latent utilities $(\yprodiff_{1}, \ldots, \yprodiff_{N})$ \citep{alb-chi:bay_ana}, for the logit model a second level of data augmentation is required, based on a mixture representation of the logistic distribution.
-In the present paper, we apply a new mixture representation of the logistic distribution,
+A second main contribution of the paper is to take location-based and scale-based parameter expansion beyond the probit regression model by introducing new latent variable representations for binary, binomial and multinomial logit models.
+For binary logit models, a second level of DA is introduced to deal with the logistic error term.
+For this, we apply a new mixture representation of the logistic distribution,